 You may get help in other ways if you do not qualify for a Funeral Payment to help cover the cost of a funeral.
 You may be able to use money from the bank account of the person who died, for example.

 You should use the DWP Funeral Payment SF200 Form.
 You can also apply by telephone.
-But different procedures apply if you live in Northern Ireland.
 There is a claims time limit and you must claim within three months of the funeral.
+Different procedures apply if you live in Northern Ireland.

 Go ahead and make your claim even if you are still waiting for a decision on a qualifying benefit.
 The same applies even before the funeral takes place if you are in possession of the invoice from the funeral director.
 Estimates are not accepted - as a rule.